HomeLander-King/FoodApp_p2/README.md

 Food App With CRUD and cart

 User not only can see menu of drinks and foods, update this but also add item in cart and chekout

+Will be update suggestting food feature by temperature